What Do Stray Cats Drink?

 Should You Give Stray Cats Milk?

 The image of cats drinking milk is one that most of us have seen in cartoons, books, or in movies, but while milk may be more appropriate for kittens, it can be upsetting for the stomachs of adult cats.
 The reason for this is that as they grown, cats lose their ability to digest the lactose found in milk.
-This is due to their intestinal lactase decreases dramatically.
+This is due to their intestinal lactase decreasing dramatically.

 In fact, many adult cats are lactose intolerant so if they drink milk will suffer with problems such as vomiting or diarrhea within around eight to twelve hours of doing so.
 In light of this then, what should, or what do stray cats drink?